Radio Parade

-Radio Parade is a 1933 British musical comedy film directed by Richard Beville and Archie de Bear and featuring an ensemble cast including Florence Desmond, Claude Hulbert, Jeanne De Casalis and the comedy double act Clapham and Dwyer.
-A revue film, it was made by British International Pictures who had produced a similarly formatted film Elstree Calling in 1930.
-It contained many of the leading radio stars of the era.
-A further revue film Radio Parade of 1935 also followed.
+Radio Parade (also known as Hello Radio) is a 1933 British musical comedy film directed by Richard Beville and Archie de Bear and featuring an ensemble cast including Florence Desmond, Claude Hulbert, Jeanne de Casalis and the comedy double act Clapham and Dwyer.
+A revue film, it was written by Paul England and Claude Hulbert and made by British International Pictures, who had produced the similarly formatted film Elstree Calling in 1930.
+It features many of the leading radio stars of the era.
+A further revue film, Radio Parade of 1935 (1934) followed.

+Preservation status

+The British Film Institute National Archive holds the film.

+Synopsis

+Christopher Stone links performances by a selection of variety artistes.